-What are they really?
+What are they ?
 How do you catch them?

 Yabbies (Cherax Destructor) are native to Australia and related to crayfish, crabs, lobsters, prawns, and shrimp.
 You can find them in creeks, dams, rivers, backwaters and lakes all over Australia.

-I went with four opera house nets (see what they look like in my really excellent YouTube video).
-I tried different baits I’d read about and my first attempts with cat food as bait didn’t work.
-Lamb heart and kangaroo meat are the the ones that work.
-They’re both cheap and they keep well in the freezer.
+I tried different baits I’d read about – cat food as bait doesn’t work.
+Lamb heart, beef bones, and kangaroo meat work.
+They’re cheap and they keep well in the freezer.

-Seasonal changes and conditions are also important to catching yabbies.
-Late summer is the best time.
-Things improved considerably this year as summer flood levels retreated by late January, creating perfect conditions as the flooded backwaters returned to their channels and concentrating the cantankerous crustaceans along with them.
+Seasonal changes and conditions are important things to consider when catching yabbies and late summer is the best time of year.
+Things improved considerably this year as summer flood levels retreated by late January, creating perfect conditions as the flooded backwaters returned to their channels concentrating the cantankerous crustaceans along with them.

-We went out just after sunrise to set the traps in a backwater channel of the Murray River near Swan Reach in South Australia.
+Leaving Adelaide well before the sunrise we arrived just after to set our traps in a backwater channel of the Murray River near Swan Reach in South Australia.
 Yabbies are nocturnal though they can be caught all day long.
 We hedged our bets with a sunrise trip.

 Simple home-made traps like wrapping some bait in among the branches and leaves of a tree branch work when yabbies are plentiful.
 The ball of wool method described earlier suits kids who prefer more active methods of fishing.
 Using opera house nets has been my most successful technique.

-Take them out of the net (watch out for the claws!) and chuck them in an esky on ice, this’ll slow them down and keep them alive until it’s time to cook them.
-Sticking your hand into an esky full of live yabbies is like sticking your hand into a box of mousetraps.
-A nip from a yabby claw will draw blood (and hurt).
-Some people say keep them in clean water for a little while to help get them tasting a little less muddy.
-I haven’t done it with Murray River yabbies and they taste fine.
+Take them out of the net (watch out for the claws!) and chuck them in an esky with ice in it.
+This’ll slow them down and keep them fresh until it’s time to cook them.
+Just watchout though, sticking your hand into an esky full of live yabbies is like sticking your hand into a box of mousetraps.
+A nip from a yabby claw will draw blood.
+Some say keep them in clean water for a little while.
+I didn’t do it with Murray River yabbies and they taste fine.

-The simplest way to cook them is to drop them into a pot of boiling water for five minutes or so, depending on how big they are.
-Wait to peel them after they’re cooked when they’ve turned red, the shells peel off easier.
-I peeled them raw this time, I wouldn’t recommend doing this as it’s hard work.
+The simplest way to cook yabbies is to drop them into a pot of boiling water for five minutes or so, depending on how big they are.
+Peel them when they are cooked (when they’ve turned red), and their shells peel off easier.
+I peeled them raw but I wouldn’t recommend doing this.
+It’s hard work.

-We eat the tail meat.
-I only bother with large claws as there’s not much meat in them.
+We usually only eat the tail meat.
+I only bother with large claws – there’s not much meat in them.
 Yabbies have a nice subtle taste.
 They go well with most dips and sauces you’d use for crustaceans like prawns, crabs and lobster.
-Be careful cooking them on the BBQ, they cook really quickly, like less than a minute quickly.
+Be careful cooking them on the BBQ because they cook really quickly – usually in less than a minute.